 This recipe pairs wonderfully with this Pakistani Kima recipe and also is the perfect addition to your Thanksgiving, Christmas, or Easter table–or for any special occasion.
 The Moroccan Vinaigrette is perfect on top and marinates into the tender carrots, infusing the delicious flavor throughout.

 So you can make these Moroccan Carrots ahead of time and let them marinate while you prepare the rest of your meal.
+SUPER helpful for special occasions and Holidays.

-Did you notice what I wrote about the time for cooking the carrots?
+And you notice what I wrote about the time for cooking the carrots?
 Standard stovetop cooking takes 5-10 minutes, while cooking on high pressure in a pressure cooker takes only 1 minute!
 I highly encourage you to think about adding one of these tools to your kitchen collection.

 We think that these Moroccan Carrots are particularly nice topped with some of my homemade Chaat Masala.
 With or without, you will certainly be able to get your kids to eat these vegetables.